jiyong-park/KAIST-Summer-Session2018/README.md

-# kaist-summer-session2018
+# Kaist Summer Session 2018

-[KAIST Summer Session 2018 - Research Design for Data Analytics][https://sites.google.com/view/kaist-mis-session2018] [June 2018 - August 2018]
+This is a repository for the KAIST Summer Session 2018 - Research Design for Data Analytics [June 2018 - August 2018].
+* See [the session website](https://sites.google.com/view/kaist-mis-session2018) for detailed curriculum

 ## Introduction
 * Instructor: Jiyong Park, PhD Candidate at KAIST (jiyong.park@kaist.ac.kr)